petdance/bobby-tables/s/adodotnet.md

 To avoid SQL injection in ADO.NET, do not use user input to build the SQL for commands.
 Instead, do the following:

-1. use placeholders for values in the SQL of the command, and
+1. use placeholders for values in the SQL of the command,
-2. add [**parameters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/commands-and-parameters) to the command
+2. add [**parameters**](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/commands-and-parameters) to the command, and
 3. set the value of the parameter (generally, via the `Value` property)

 Note that the syntax for SQL placeholders can vary between providers: